VIDA-NYU/openclean-core/docs/source/profile.rst

 ----------------------------

 The :ref:`notebook-extension` allows profiled results to be visually seen in the notebook.
-The following screen grab demonstrates this using the `Auctus profiler <https://pypi.org/project/datamart-profiler/>`_ with the :ref:`notebook-extension` spreadsheet UI:
+The following screengrab demonstrates this using the `Auctus profiler <https://pypi.org/project/datamart-profiler/>`_ with the :ref:`notebook-extension` spreadsheet UI:

 .. only:: html